 Environmental Sciences Core

-In addition to the common first year curriculum, students are required to take the following core Environmental Sciences courses in the semesters recommended below:
+In addition to the common first year curriculum, students are required to take the following core Environmental Sciences courses in the semesters recommended in the schedule of studies:

 Environmental Sciences Majors